marwaoneis/med-connect/README.md

 - As a patient, I want to effortlessly request medication refills through the app, so I can ensure a smooth process and timely access to my prescriptions.
 - As a patient experiencing symptoms, I want to input my symptoms into the app's Symptom Checker, receiving AI-powered assessments and suggestions for appropriate next steps, so I can better understand and manage my health.
-- As a patient in need of healthcare services, I want to utilize Geo-location services to easily find nearby healthcare providers, pharmacies, or medical facilities, so I can ensure accessibility and convenience.
 - As a patient, I want the option for virtual consultations with doctors through the Tele-medicine feature, providing a convenient and flexible healthcare experience without the need to physically visit a clinic.
-- As a user, I want to schedule appointments seamlessly through the app, so I can save time and ensure timely access to healthcare services.
-- As a patient, I expect healthcare providers to electronically prescribe medications through the app, streamlining the process and allowing prescriptions to be sent directly to my preferred pharmacies.
-- As a patient managing multiple medications, I want to set up reminders and track my medication adherence within the app, so I can stay on top of my prescribed treatment plan.

 Doctor: